arkhsat/FaceRecognition_and_ObjectTracking/README.md

 - **Real-Time Face Recognition**: Utilizes advanced algorithms to recognize faces in real-time.
 - **Object Tracking**: Tracks the movement of recognized individuals across frames.
 - **Attendance Monitoring**: Records attendance based on time intervals (arrival, departure, and total time).
 - **Alerts for Late Arrivals**: Notifies users if an individual arrives late.
-(Soon alret in using bot Telegram)
 - **Firebase Integration**: Stores attendance data and user information in Firebase Realtime Database for easy access and management.

 ## Technologies Used